simov/grant/README.md

 }
 ```

-Note that explicitly specifying the `redirect_uri` overrides the one generated by default.
+Explicitly specifying the `redirect_uri` overrides the one generated by default.

 ## Misc: Custom Providers